AI Reliance and Decision Quality: Fundamentals, Interdependence, and the Effects of Interventions: The Interdependence of Reliance Behavior and Accuracy

-If the human is able to perfectly distinguish between correct and wrong AI recommendations, they will adhere to all 7 correct AI recommendations ($\mathcal{A}_{correct}=70\%=\mathcal{A}$) and override the 3 wrong ones ($\mathcal{O}_{correct}=30\%=\mathcal{O}$).
-The resulting decision-making accuracy would then be $Acc_{final}=100\%$ (case (a) in Figure~\ref{fig:sys_acc_examples}).
-In this case, the human is able to perfectly complement the AI by correcting for its mistakes.
-Cases~(b)--(d) in Figure~\ref{fig:sys_acc_examples} show situations where the human still adheres to 70\% of AI recommendations but their ability to override wrong AI recommendations decreases.
-For instance, consider case (d), where the human does not perform any correct overrides ($\mathcal{O}_{correct}=0$).
-When the human degree of adherence to AI recommendations is fixed at 70\% this is, in fact, the worst possible reliance behavior with respect to accuracy, resulting in a decision-making accuracy of $Acc_{final}=40\%$.
+If the human-in-the-loop is able to perfectly distinguish between correct and wrong AI recommendations, they will adhere to all 7 correct AI recommendations ($\mathcal{A}_{correct}=70\%=\mathcal{A}$) and override the 3 wrong ones ($\mathcal{O}_{correct}=30\%=\mathcal{O}$).
+The resulting decision-making accuracy would then be $Acc_{final}=100\%$ (case (a) in \Cref{fig:sys_acc_examples}).
+In this case, the human-in-the-loop is able to perfectly complement the AI by correcting for its mistakes.
+Cases~(b)--(d) in \Cref{fig:sys_acc_examples} show situations where the human-in-the-loop still adheres to 70\% of AI recommendations but their ability to override wrong AI recommendations decreases.
+For instance, consider case (d), where the human-in-the-loop does not perform any correct overrides ($\mathcal{O}_{correct}=0$).
+If the degree of human adherence to AI recommendations is fixed at 70\%, this is, in fact, the worst possible reliance behavior with respect to accuracy, resulting in a decision-making accuracy of $Acc_{final}=40\%$.

-From Figure~\ref{fig:sys_acc_examples}, we can also infer that if the human overrides \textit{more} than 3 AI recommendations, at least one of these overrides must be wrong (i.e., the human would override a correct AI recommendation), meaning that a decision-making accuracy of 100\% would no longer be possible.
+From \Cref{fig:sys_acc_examples}, we can also infer that if the human-in-the-loop overrides \textit{more} than 3 AI recommendations, at least one of these overrides must be wrong (i.e., the human would override a correct AI recommendation), meaning that a decision-making accuracy of 100\% would no longer be possible.
 We may think of such a reliance behavior as \textit{under-reliance}.
 Similarly, when the human overrides \textit{less} than 3 AI recommendations, there must be at least one instance of wrong adherence.
 This might be referred to as \textit{over-reliance}.
-In the general case, we may think of under-reliance as a behavior where $\mathcal{A}<Acc_{AI}$, and over-reliance as $\mathcal{A}>Acc_{AI}$.
-Note that there exists other work that has been thinking of these terms with respect to behavior at the level of individual decisions~\cite{schemmer2023appropriate,vasconcelos2022explanations}.
+Generally, we may think of under-reliance as a behavior where $\mathcal{A}<Acc_{AI}$, and over-reliance as $\mathcal{A}>Acc_{AI}$.
+Note that there exists other work that has been thinking of these terms with respect to behavior at the level of individual decisions~\shortcite{schemmer2023appropriate,vasconcelos2022explanations}.